kc89878/Netflix-Analysis/README.md

 5. Find the list of directors who have created horror and comedy movies both?

 ### Reference
-Project created by Ankit Bansal
+Project Created by Ankit Bansal